The Crocodile: History

 The closing of the Crocodile Cafe, a fixture of the local music scene, caused widespread speculation in regard to the future of the establishment.
 After months of speculation, a group of business people and musicians including Alice in Chains' drummer Sean Kinney, Alice in Chains manager Susan Silver, Peggy Curtis, Portugal.
 The Man guitarist Eric Howk, and Capitol Hill Block Party co-founder Marcus Charles purchased the establishment.
-The new owners renamed it "The Crocodile" and reopened it on March 19, 2009 after much-needed renovation.
-The venue was re-open to the public with two consecutive nights featuring all local bands.
+The new owners renamed it "The Crocodile" and reopened it on March 21, 2009, after much-needed renovation.
+The official opening was preceded by two consecutive nights of free "preview shows", on March 19 and 20, featuring all local bands.

 Soundgarden performed for the first time in over a decade at The Crocodile on March 24, 2009.
 Without singer Chris Cornell, the band featured original members Kim Thayil, Matt Cameron and Ben Shepherd and performed a 3-song set with Tad lead vocalist Tad Doyle on vocals as part of Tom Morello's Justice Tour.

 In March 2013, Rolling Stone named The Crocodile as one of the best clubs in America, ranked at No. 7.
 The Guardian included the club in its list of the "Top 10 live music venues in Seattle".

 On October 9, 2013, R&B singer JoJo performed "Smells Like Teen Spirit" during the final stop of her West Coast promotional tour.
-It was a little more than 21 years since Nirvana last performed at the club on October 4, 1992 billed as a "secret opening act" though they actually did not play "Teen Spirit" despite getting requests to do so, making this one of the few performances of the song at the Crocodile.
+It was a little more than 21 years since Nirvana last performed at the club on October 4, 1992, billed as a "secret opening act" though they actually did not play "Teen Spirit" despite getting requests to do so, making this one of the few performances of the song at the Crocodile.

 On August 22, 2018, Alice in Chains sent fans on a scavenger hunt to access a secret gig that the band would be performing in Seattle on August 24.
 Ten signed copies of their latest album Rainier Fog were hidden around the city as a ticket into the show, and the band asked the fans to keep an eye on their Instagram story for details on these 10 hidden locations.
 Once all 10 albums were found, the band revealed that the secret gig would be at The Crocodile with limited tickets available with the purchase of their new album at a pop-up event at the same venue the next day.

 On August 23 and 24, 2018, The Crocodile hosted a pop-up shop and retrospective for Alice in Chains featuring rare photos, limited-edition merchandise, memorabilia and music gear that showcased the band's 30+ year career.
 The admission was free.